-This perennial Gazania is native to the mountains of South Africa and produce large, daisy-like flowerheads in brilliant shades of yellow and orange, over a long period in summer.
+This perennial Gazania is native to the mountains of South Africa and produce large, daisy-like flowerheads in brilliant shades of yellow and orange, in autumn, spring and summer.
 They are often planted as a drought-tolerant groundcover.

 A popular and exquisite jasmine that will provide your garden with the first breath of spring.
 A fast-growing evergreen creeper which will develop into a dense bush covered in clusters of pink buds, opening to white flowers that are extremely fragrant.

 An evergreen perennial with hairy white stems, grey-green leaves and velvet-like purple flower spikes.
 It is a decorative and aromatic shrub that is tough and wind resistant.
 It blooms through summer reaching peak flowering in early autumn.

 A well-loved indigenous trees, tough enough to be used as a street tree and small enough to fit into a townhouse garden.
 When in flower at Christmas it looks like a giant candy floss, as the tree transforms into a cloud of soft pink balls.
 It is classified a having a non invasive root system.

 This agapanthus has near black (very dark purple blue) flower buds that burst into large flower heads in spring.
 They have a unique colour and form and add a touch of drama to your garden throughout the warmer months.
 Mature plants have multiple flower stems which make a great cut flower with an excellent vase life of 12 to 14 days.

 60cm- 1m H x 40-50cm W

 White King Protea | Protea Cynaroides 'King White'